karakanb/hn-parser/README.md

 # hn-parser
 An NPM module to parse given Hacker News HTML content.
-Generates an array of objects.
+Generates an array of objects to consume.
+The JSON structure will be the same for every instance, with non-existing values presented as `null`.

 ```json
 {